 Between the two bags, we have a varietyu of elements: the fact that they are many colours is a good marker that most of these elements will go towards consrtucting the intervals of the head.
 We have lots of SNOT 2x1x1 2/3 bricks with studs on the side, as well as the 1×1 equivalent bricks in red and black.
 Lime green and bright yellowish orange plates will also be concealed within.

-Black plates and bricks set up the base, and some brackets allow som front facing studs, on the lower aspects of the breath screen.
+Black plates and bricks set up the base, and some brackets allow some front-facing studs on the lower aspects of the breath screen.
 SNOT Bricks line the back of the structure, and we place some tiles onto hinges to form the upper ‘lip’ of the breath mask.
-I’ll have to admit, I was not a big fan of the stickers used here, on the fron of the breath mask: alignment is critical to ensure the display piece is good, and I would have like to have seen these elements printed.
+I’ll have to admit that I was not a big fan of the stickers used on the front of the breath mask: alignment is critical to ensure the display piece is good, and I would have like to have seen these elements printed.

 A round tile with pin and bar holder is used on either side as we start to build up Vaders cheeks: the elements used to build the distinctive profile here are actually positioned upside down.
 Long slopes are used to add depth to Vader’s cheeks, and extra lines are enhanced by the use of mixel joints to position lance elements, which point down towards the front of the mask.
 This subbuild is placed on top of the stand, and the lift beams from the stand are secured to the 2 tan 1×4 Technic bricks.